Electro-react/Electro-react/README.md

 - 🤔 I use daily `.jsx`,` .scss`, `.css etc`
 - 🌱 I’m currently learning Redux.
 - 😄 Pronouns: He/Him for me
-- 👯 We can connect on [Typing Race](https://www.chess.com/member/sweetxcyanide)♟ to play some typing games and have fun DM me typing game link on [Insta](https://www.instagram.com/electro_react/)
+- 👯 We can connect on [Typing Race](https://www.chess.com/member/sweetxcyanide) to play some typing games and have fun,<br/>DM me typing game link on [Insta](https://www.instagram.com/electro_react/)

 ---